allegory-software/mm/mm.md

 ## Installation

 ```
-mm install          create a new database (needs MySQL)
+mm install
 ```

-# Usage
+Creates a new database.

+__WARNING__: If a database already exists it is removed first!

+## Starting the server

 ```
-mm start            start the web server.
+mm start
 ```

 You can now go to http://localhost/ and add your machines.

+## Adding machines

 Any machine you add must be preconfigured to allow root access using `home.key`.
 For that you need to put the contents of `home.key.pub`